 Your student ID card acts as your library card.
 You will use your Blackboard computer access code to access your library account and online research databases from off-campus.
 The library homepage to access the catalog and electronic databases is library.cui.edu.

 Mailboxes are available for students living on-campus.
 You can go to the mailroom and you will be given your mailbox number and combination.
-Any questions regarding the mail services at Concordia can be answered at that time.
-View the New Student Booklet to learn more about your new mailing address and mailing options offered at the Mail & Copy Center.
+Any questions regarding the mail services at Concordia can be answered in the Mailroom.
+You do not need people to put your mail box number on your mail for you to receive mail.